dakujem/oliva-tree/README.md

 #### Path tree
 A data tree where the position of a node in a tree is represented by a position (hierarchy) string.
 This allows ordering of leafs.
 Each level is represented by 3 (in this case) characters of the string representing the position of the node in the current sub-tree.

 Path trees are useful for storing menu hierarchy or similar structures where position of a node within a sub-tree matters.
+In large data sets with big IDs this approach may also reduce data size.

+> **Note**: this is a special case of Materialized Path data model, where fixed number of characters are used for each level and no encoding of position is used.

 | ID        | position    | title|
 |:----------|:----------|:-------|